Deploy Docker Compose applications with zero downtime using GitHub Actions

 The application used in this example is a simple FastAPI app that performs geolocation on IP addresses — you can view the API docs here.
 This is a stateless application so, it's easy to Dockerise and demonstrate.

-In this example, we'll use Caddy for a reverse proxy server, but you could also use NGINX, Traefik, HAProxy, etc. If you want to take a look at the full source, you can find the project on GitHub.
+In this example, we'll use Caddy for a reverse proxy server, but you could also use NGINX, Traefik, HAProxy, etc. If you want to take a look at the full source, you can find the example project on GitHub.

 Overview